 To Make Chocolate Curls:

-2.)
-Remove from the wrapper and place on a piece of kitchen paper, then microwave 1 minute on medium, turning the chocolate every 10 seconds.
+- Remove from the wrapper and place on a piece of kitchen paper, then microwave for 1 minute on medium, turning the chocolate every 10 seconds.
 The bar should feel warm, but not melted.

-3.)
-Place on a board flat side up and with a sharp, long knife, place the blade at an angle on to the chocolate and carefully pull the blade towards you to form a thin curl of chocolate.
+- Place on a board flat side up and with a sharp, long knife, place the blade at an angle onto the chocolate and carefully pull the blade towards you to form a thin curl of chocolate.
 Turn the bar after each curl.

-4.)
-If the curls are brittle, warm the chocolate as before for a few seconds.
-Place on a plate and chill the curls before using to decorate your cake
+- If the curls are brittle, warm the chocolate as before for a few seconds.
+Place on a plate and chill the curls before using to decorate your cake.

-Alternatively, fill the cupcakes with a spoonful or orange marmalade and add some fresh orange zest to the buttercream for a chocolate orange combination!
+- Alternatively, fill the cupcakes with a spoonful of orange marmalade and add some fresh orange zest to the buttercream for a chocolate orange combination!